SiriusXM: Resurgence and growth

-After coming close to filing for Chapter 11 only months after the 2008 merger, having gone so far as to hire lawyers to prepare a possible bankruptcy filing, Sirius XM was able to avoid declaring bankruptcy with the assistance of a US$530 million loan from Liberty Media in February 2009, which Mel Karmazin negotiated in exchange for a 40% equity stake in Sirius XM.
+After coming close to filing for Chapter 11 bankruptcy protection, only months after the 2008 merger, and having gone so far as to hire lawyers to prepare a possible filing, SiriusXM was able to avoid declaring bankruptcy with the assistance of a US$530 million loan from Liberty Media, the media conglomerate founded by John C. Malone in February 2009.
+Mel Karmazin negotiated the deal in exchange for a 40% equity stake in SiriusXM.

-In the fourth quarter of 2009, Sirius XM posted a profit for the first time, with a net income of US$14.2 million.
+In the fourth quarter of 2009, SiriusXM posted a profit for the first time, with a net income of US$14.2 million.
 This came after net losses of US$245.8 million in the year following the merger.
 The company's resurgence was owed in part to the loan from Liberty Media.
 Increased automobile sales in the U.S. were also a factor.
-Sirius XM ended 2009 with 18.8 million subscribers.
-By the end of 2012, Sirius XM's subscriber base had grown to 23.9 million, mostly due to an increase in partnerships with automakers and car dealers; a strong push in the used-car market; and continued improved car sales in the U.S. in general.
-The renewal of radio show host Howard Stern's contract through 2015 (US$400 million for five years, US$100 million less than Stern's previous five-year deal) was also a factor in the company's steady growth; Stern's show attracted over 12 million listeners per week.
+SiriusXM ended 2009 with 18.8 million subscribers.
+By the end of 2012, SiriusXM's subscriber base had grown to 23.9 million, mostly due to an increase in partnerships with automakers and car dealers; a strong push in the used-car market; and continued improved car sales in the U.S. in general.
+The renewal of radio show host Howard Stern's contract through 2015 (US$400 million for five years, US$100 million less than Stern's previous five-year deal) was also a factor in the company's steady growth, as Stern's show attracted over 12 million listeners per week.

-As of 2017, Sirius XM had approximately a 75% penetration rate in the new car market.
-Out of that 75%, approximately 40% become subscribers.
-SiriusXM is available in cars from every major car company as well as in assorted trucks, boats and aircraft.
-The company offers trial subscriptions to new car owners, and then offers customers a variety of subscription options.
+By 2017, SiriusXM penetrated approximately 75% in the new car market.
+Out of that 75%, approximately 40% of owners become subscribers.
+SiriusXM is now available in cars from every major car company, as well as in assorted trucks, boats and aircraft.
+The company offers trial subscriptions to new car owners and then offers customers a variety of subscription options.
 There are more than 100 million cars on the road with SiriusXM radios installed.

-After trying for four years, on December 21, 2010, Sirius XM received approval from the FCC to add service in Alaska and Hawaii.
-Sirius XM announced on January 17, 2011, that it would place repeaters in those states and adjust three of its satellites to cover those areas.
-The move gave Sirius XM coverage in all 50 states.
+After trying for four years, on December 21, 2010, SiriusXM received approval from the FCC to add service in Alaska and Hawaii.
+SiriusXM announced on January 17, 2011, that it would place repeaters in those states and adjust three of its satellites to cover those areas.
+The move gave SiriusXM coverage in all 50 states.